NeonGraal/graphql-plus/graphql-plus/Schema.md

 An Input object may have a base Input type and has one or more Input fields.

+An Input Field comprises:

+- an optional documentation string,
+- a Field name
+- zero or more Field aliases
+- a type parameter or Input type references
+- zero or more type Modifiers
+- an optional Default value

+An Input type reference may be an Internal, Simple or Input type.
+If an Input type is may have Type Arguments of Input type references.

+A Default of `null` is only allowed on Optional fields.
+The Default must be compatible with the Modified Type of the field.

 Input Field names and Field aliases must be unique within the Input object, including any base object.
 Explicit Field names will override the same name being used as a Field alias.